Taos Shortz is dedicated to featuring quality juried short films from around the globe.

 Taos has a long history of supporting the visual and performing arts.
 Taos Shortz Film Fest, begun in 2007 and successful every year since, is the only juried film festival in Taos and the only shorts film festival in New Mexico.

-- Taos Shortz screened 170 Global short films from 33 countries over a 4 day festival, 16 programs of 2 hour length with about 10 to 12 short films in each.
+- Taos Shortz screened 170 Global short films from 33 countries over a 4 day festival, 16 programs including World Premieres and North American Premieres

 - Movie Maker Magazine reporter Adam Goldstein attended to cover the festival and write an article in Movie Maker for the June issue